-A VISIT TO MRS. HOLLIS-HER FAMILY-A PREMONI-TION AND PROPHECY-HOW SHE BECAME A SPIR-ITUALIST-DARK CIRCLE IN WHICH A SPIRIT SINGS A GERMAN SONG-MANY TALK, AND ONE SHOWS ITS FACE.
+A VISIT TO MRS. HOLLIS-HER FAMILY-A PREMONITION AND PROPHECY-HOW SHE BECAME A SPIRITUALIST-DARK CIRCLE IN WHICH A SPIRIT SINGS A GERMAN SONG-MANY TALK, AND ONE SHOWS ITS FACE.

-THE morning following the incidents recorded in the last chapter, my guests left for their home.
-I now had leisure to calmly consider the merits of the manifestations which had occurred in the "dark ' circle," and to determine, in my own mind, what amount of credibility should be attached to them.
+THE morning following, Mrs. Hollis and Mrs. Wood started for Louisville on the boat.
+I now had leisure to calmly consider the merits of the manifestations which had occurred in the "dark circle," and to determine, in my own mind, what amount of credibility should be attached to them.

 In the conversation I had had with James Nolan, it was affirmed that my mother was actually present, and dictated to him the information he communicated to me.
-This was a bold assumption, and it became necessary to examine it critically, to find whether it was true or not.
+This was a bold assumption, and it became necessary to examine it critically, to find whether it was true or false.

-I inclined to the belief that a judicious investigation would disclose the fact that the so-called spirit phenomena could all be traced to a mundane origin.
+I was inclined to think that a judicious investigation would disclose the fact that the so-called spirit phenomena could all be traced to a mundane origin.
 In this belief I was strengthened by the circumstance that nothing had been communicated but what I already knew.
-I assumed if the spirits could talk, they would say something to entertain or instruct us tell us something of their spirit-life, the spirit-world, rather than be rummaging through the "old storehouse of memory," picking out unimportant scraps of halfforgotten information from its waste-basket.
+I assumed if the spirits could talk, they would say something to entertain or instruct us-tell us something of their spirit-life, the spirit-world, rather than be rummaging through the "old storehouse of memory," picking out unimportant scraps of half-forgotten information from its waste-basket.
 How the "old storehouse" had been entered and explored, was to my mind the most interesting part of the problem presented for solution.
 The answer to this should be in no uncertain sense.
 It was claimed that the talking was done by the spirits of those who knew the facts communicated, and that it was from their own personal knowledge, not mine, that the information was derived.